 OTHER THINGS TO CONSIDER TEACHING CHILDREN IN SOUTH AFRICA

 Return Airport Transfer - Your return airport transfer is not included in your Program Fee.
 Our local team can help arrange onward transfers to the airport or an alternative destination from the volunteer accommodation.
 Making specific arrangements once in South Africa provides more flexibility as plans can often change and participants may be on similar flight plans.
 Alternatively, a more common and cheaper method is to use a ridesharing app.
 Participants can often be travelling across their final few days and therefore are not necessarily heading back to the airport directly from our accommodation.
 The costs depend on your method of transport and your final destination.
 This can often be split across multiple participants if you are travelling with someone else on the program.
-It is strongly advised not to travel by public transport or tuk-tuk back to the airport.
+Uber tends to be a safe and convenient option for volunteers.
+It is strongly advised not to travel by public transport back to the airport.
 Whilst this may be cheaper, it is far less convenient and comes with additional safety risks.

 Experience - For the English Teaching program, teaching experience is not essential as the mere presence of a native English speaker is invaluable.
 As long as you are creative, determined and resourceful you can have a constructive impact on the development of the children’s education.